NikitaGordia/teammates-suck/backend/README.md

 If a forced refresh is prevented due to the minimum interval not being met, the response will include:
 - `force_refresh_prevented`: true
 - `seconds_until_next_refresh`: number of seconds until a forced refresh is allowed

+**Note:** This endpoint replaces the previous `/api/get_mappings` endpoint and adds win/loss statistics for each player.

 ### POST /api/balance
 Balances players into two teams so that the total sum of each team's scores is as close as possible.